PetroShevchenko/libcoapcpp/README.md

 * spdlog
 * mbedtls
 * wolfssl
+* STM32CubeF4
+* STM32CubeH7

 ## Requirements
-Your computer must have at least 100 Mbytes of free disk space.
+Your computer must have at least 5.0 Gbytes of free disk space to be able to download all third party libraries.

 To build the library, use the following utilities:
 * cmake >= 3.5